 \section{Android Application Package}

 Android applications are packaged and distributed in the form of APK files.
 The APK file is a \texttt{jar}-like archive that packs the application's dexcode (\texttt{.dex} files), resources, assets, and manifest file.
 The structure of an APK is shown in Fig.\ref{fig_apk}.
-In particular, \texttt{AndroidManifest.xml} is designed for the meta-data such as permissions requested, definitions of components like Activities, Services, Broadcast Receivers and Content Providers. \texttt{Classes.dex} is used to store the Dalvik bytecode to be executed on the Android Runtime environment. \texttt{Res} folder contains graphics, string resources, user interface layouts, \textit{etc}. \texttt{Assets} folder includes non-compiled files and \texttt{META−INF} is to store the signatures and certificates.
+In particular, \texttt{AndroidManifest.xml} is designed for the meta-data such as permissions requested, definitions of components like Activities, Services, Broadcast Receivers and Content Providers. \texttt{Classes.dex} is used to store the Dalvik bytecode to be executed on the Android Runtime environment. \texttt{Res} folder contains graphics, string resources, user interface layouts, \textit{etc}. \texttt{Assets} folder includes non-compiled files and \texttt{META-INF} is to store the signatures and certificates.

-The state-of-the-art detectors usually use machine learning based classifiers to categorise suspicious applications to be either malicious or benign ones \cite{arp2014drebin,mariconti2016mamadroid,peiravian2013machine,aung2013permission,wu2012droidmat}.
-Features employed by such classifiers are extracted from the APK archive by performing static analysis on the manifest and dexcode files.
-Manifest introduces the components of an application, as well as its requested permissions, activities, services, broadcast receivers, and hardware features, \textit{etc}.
+The state-of-the-art detectors usually use machine learning based classifiers to categorize applications as either malicious or benign \cite{arp2014drebin,aung2013permission,mariconti2016mamadroid,peiravian2013machine,wu2012droidmat}.
+Features employed by such classifiers are extracted from the APK archive by performing static analysis on the manifest and dexcode.

+Manifest introduces the components of an application as well as its requested permissions.
 Such information is presented in a binary XML format inside \texttt{AndroidManifest.xml}.